Skip to main content

 Can I Give Notice Online?

-Giving notice online is something the government began to look into during the Covid lockdowns, but they have not proceeded with this plan and you still need to attend your appointment in person.
+Giving notice online is something the government began to look into during the Covid lockdowns, but it has not proceeded with this plan and you still need to attend your appointment in person.

 It is unknown whether this may change in the future, but for the time being, plan ahead with giving notice in person.